 Financial aid consists of grants, loans, jobs, and scholarships that help offset the cost of educational expenses.
 Awards can come from federal, state, local, or private sources.

-Grant programs provide assistance to students who qualify and it does have to be repaid.
+Grant programs provide assistance to students who qualify and do not have to be repaid.

 Federal Pell Grant

 College Bound Scholarship

 Loan programs supported by the federal government or private entities allow students and parents to borrow funds to pay for school expenses.

 Direct PLUS Loans